 Marsha J. Indych has a broad litigation practice with a focus on complex commercial cases.
-She has litigated consumer class actions, international business disputes, business tort claims, contract and fraud claims, government investigations of sales and marketing practices, employment discrimination claims, and products liability claims.
+She has litigated consumer class actions, domestic and international business disputes, government investigations of sales and marketing practices, employment discrimination claims, and product liability claims.
 Marsha handles cases throughout all stages of proceedings, including appeals, in New York's federal and state courts.
 She also has experience defending securities arbitrations before FINRA and administrative law claims before New York State agencies.
-Marsha has been recognised as a "Rising Star" by New York Super Lawyers for 2011-2016.
+Marsha has been recognised as a "Rising Star" by New York Super Lawyers for 2011-2017.